dogweather/forkful/content/en/haskell/files-and-io/writing-a-text-file.md

   \ as\u2026"
 lastmod: '2024-03-13T22:45:00.145005-06:00'
 model: gpt-4-0125-preview
-summary: "Writing to a text file in Haskell is about programmatically creating or\
-  \ updating files with textual content.
-Programmers do this to persist data such\
+summary: Writing to a text file in Haskell is about programmatically creating or updating files with textual content.
-  \ as\u2026"
 title: Writing a text file
 weight: 24
 ---